Breast Cancer Negligence Claims

 • Lymphoedema, which includes painful swelling of the arm

-We can also help patients who have experienced the other side of misdiagnosis - being told they have breast cancer when they do not.
-Many of these clients have not only suffered psychologically but also physically, having undergone a needless mastectomy - the surgical removal of one or both breasts.
+We can also help you if you have experienced the other side of misdiagnosis - being told you have breast cancer when you do not.
+You may have not only suffered psychologically but also physically, having undergone a needless mastectomy - the surgical removal of one or both breasts.
+Receiving unnecessary treatment after you are diagnosed with breast cancer that you do not have can have severe consequences for your mental and physical health that must be taken into account in any breast cancer compensation claim.

 Errors in Surgery

+In some cases, surgery to remove cancerous tissue can go wrong and lead to devastating consequences, ranging from surgical injuries to reduced life expectancy.
 This could involve failing to remove enough of the cancerous tissue, which may leave you seriously ill when it should have improved your condition.
-In addition, it is sometimes the case that a mistake is made that seriously injures another part of the body.

 FAQs About Breast Cancer Negligence